-Today about 2,600 students call Anderson University home.
-Among these, more than 2,000 are undergraduates while over 550 are enrolled in graduate programs.
-Our students come from almost every state and 22 nations, and represent about 71 religious denominations.
+Today about 2,500 students call Anderson University home.
+Among these, about 2,100 are traditional undergraduates and 500 are enrolled in graduate, adult education, and seminary programs.
+Our students come from almost every state and 41 nations, and represent about 75 religious denominations.

 Approximately 98 percent of AU students receive financial aid in a variety of forms, including scholarships, grants, loans, and part-time work-study employment.
 Students who apply for and receive aid based on financial need receive an average aid package of $20,000.

 AU students benefit from the expertise of our 142 faculty members and a low student-to-faculty ratio of 14 to 1.
 Among tenure-track faculty, 77 percent hold doctorates or other terminal degrees.

 Through the support of the Career Development Center, students are able to secure internships that provide skills and training that are valuable to future employers.
 Students also learn about the job market and gain skills that will help them succeed in their chosen career path.

 Anderson University students also have the opportunity to engage in service during their years on campus.
 In 1964, Anderson University created Tri-S (Study, Serve, Share) to provide opportunities for students to practice their faith in service to a needy world.
 Since then, about 17,000 students have participated in Tri-S trips, spanning six continents, 102 countries, and 27 states.
 It is estimated that students contribute more than 19,000 hours of volunteer service annually.
 Students are equally committed to outreach in the city of Anderson through a variety of local service organizations and campus ministries.